PC-Ngumoha/printf/README.md

 This is the main header file which contains all of the function prototypes of the functions used in this project.

 ### _putchar.c
-This is the program file which contains the function `_putchar` for printing out characters to stdout.
+This is the program file which contains the function `_putchar` for printing out characters to stdout